 There is, then, a link between the concept of atrocity, public concern about it, and periods of intensified humanitarian sentiment.
-Atrocity first emerged as a public discourse at the end of the eighteenth century, an era scholars have associated with cultures of sentimentalism which articulated new understandings of suffering and the body and thereby prompted a wave of humanitarian action and a new fascination with pain.
-(Hence an increase in sensational crime reporting, particularly of murder, in this period.)
+Atrocity first emerged as a focus of public discourse at the end of the eighteenth century, an era scholars have associated with cultures of sentimentalism that articulated new understandings of suffering and the body and thereby prompted a wave of humanitarian action and a new fascination with pain (hence an increase in sensational crime reporting, particularly of murder, in this period).
 Historian Karen Halttunen has argued that eighteenth-century moral philosophers thought that sympathy was a sentiment prompted mainly through sight.
-She has described this as the “spectatorial nature of sympathy” and cites in support of her argument the flourishing of sentimental art in this period, which portrayed all manner of victims in distress, from children to animals, whose plight implicitly beckoned the viewer to sympathise with their fate.
+She has described this as the “spectatorial nature of sympathy” and cites in support of her argument the flourishing of sentimental art in this period, which portrayed all manner of victims in distress, from children to animals, whose depicted plight implicitly beckoned the viewer to sympathize with their fate.

 The period of humanitarian activism that followed in the wake of these new cultures of sentimentalism has received quite extensive treatment by historians, concerned as it was with the abolition of slavery and the protection of indigenous peoples in the colonies.
-Similarly, there is important scholarly work which argues that empathy developed new characteristics in the post-Holocaust era.
+Similarly, there is important scholarly work arguing that empathy developed new characteristics in the post-Holocaust era.
 Scholarship on humanitarianism for the late nineteenth and early twentieth centuries, a period in which new forms of humanitarianism flourished, is a developing enterprise.
-The campaign in relation to the Bulgarian atrocities was typical of the new humanitarianism, which tended to be motivated at some level by religious interests, but was also transnational in its concern with the human condition.
-Campaigns to assist starving famine victims in India and China, the “new slaveries” attendant upon European imperialism in Africa, and the ongoing oppression of Indigenous people in settler colonies were all international in focus.
-Rebecca Gill refers to the era as typified by a “rationalisation of compassion”, which saw a new emphasis on quantifying, assessing and fairly distributing humanitarian aid.
-The developing aesthetic of realism, and the emphasis on rationalisation, begs the question of what role the camera played in the provision of evidence as the basis for action.
-Abigail Green, who has researched the philanthropic work of prominent Jewish financier Moses Montefiore, emphasises the transnational and religious dimensions of the new humanitarianism and also its use of “new communications.”
+The campaign in relation to the Bulgarian atrocities was typical of the new humanitarianism, which tended to be motivated at some level by religious interests but was also transnational in its concern with the human condition.
+Campaigns to assist starving famine victims in India and China, attention to the “new slaveries” attendant upon European imperialism in Africa, and concern with the ongoing oppression of indigenous people in settler colonies were all international in focus.
+Rebecca Gill refers to the era as typified by a “rationalisation of compassion,” which saw a new emphasis on quantifying, assessing, and fairly distributing humanitarian aid.
+The developing aesthetic of realism and the emphasis on rationalization begs the question of what role the camera played in providing evidence as the basis for action.
+Abigail Green, who has researched the philanthropic work of prominent Jewish financier Moses Montefiore, emphasizes the transnational and religious dimensions of the new humanitarianism and also its use of “new communications.”
 The earlier work on the spectatorial nature of sympathy in the late eighteenth century would suggest that new visual cultures contributed to the evolution of new forms of humanitarianism in the later period.

-This raises the issue of whether being able to see abuse or atrocity, via a photographic image of it, bore any relationship to the re-emergence of a humanitarian movement in the late nineteenth century.
-These campaigns coincided with a period in which new visual cultures emerged in the form of press photography, moving images and magic lantern slides, which had been illuminating photographs since the 1850s, but enjoyed broader use in the last quarter of the nineteenth century owing to technological improvements.
+This raises the issue of whether being able to see abuse or atrocity, via a photographic image of it, bore any relationship to the reemergence of a humanitarian movement in the late nineteenth century.
+These campaigns coincided with a period in which new visual cultures emerged in the form of press photography, moving images, and magic lantern slides, all of which had been illuminating photographs since the 1850s but enjoyed broader use in the last quarter of the nineteenth century owing to technological improvements.
 Humanitarians made extensive use of such media to arouse the sympathy of British and American audiences.
-Indeed, human rights campaigns in the twenty-first century also make use of images of atrocity, suffering and abuse to inspire giving and encourage action.
-Yet in the late nineteenth and early twentieth century “visual economies” were different than they are today, and they bear closer inspection.
+Indeed, human rights campaigns in the twenty-first century also make use of images of atrocity, suffering, and abuse to inspire giving and encourage action.
+Yet in the late nineteenth and early twentieth centuries “visual economies” were different from the way they are today, and they bear closer inspection.